skip to content

 Research overview:

-This research investigates how Wilhelmine architectural discourse acted as a nation-building tool against transnational patterns of industrialization and strong regionalism in architecture and design.
-This is embodied by the writings and various form of activism of Hermann Muthesius, and by the relationship to history in German late nineteenth-century architectural theory.
-Through a transnational perspective, the research of national aesthetic could be situated within industrial modernity.
-This study relies mostly on architectural and design reviews of that period such as the Centralblatt der Bauverwaltung, Gartenstadt or Dekorative Kunst.
-These reviews are considered as both part of an extended architectural practice and exemplary discourse on modernity.
-In particular, part of the thesis is dedicated to optimistic or at least pragmatic attitudes to the city in Germany.
-While many scholars focused on a disputable cultural despair, there was a wide range of different reactions to urbanization in Germany – from the pragmatics trying to deal efficiently with urbanization’s negative sides to the one advocating a forward-looking or at least future-oriented civic pride.
-Thus, the research aims at situating these reactions and their sceptical pendant within the cultural and historical legitimation project of Wilhelmine modernism.
+Mohamed Derbal's research investigates how Wilhelmine architectural discourse served as a nation-building tool.
+This is exemplified by the writings and activism of Hermann Muthesius, as well as by the relationship to history in late nineteenth-century German architectural theory.
+Adopting a transnational perspective, Derbal explores the construction of nationalised visual cultures within the context of industrial modernity.
+The study draws primarily on architectural and design reviews of the period, such as the Centralblatt der Bauverwaltung, Gartenstadt, and Dekorative Kunst.
+These reviews are regarded as both integral to architectural practice and exemplary discourses on modernity.
+A particular focus of the thesis is on the optimistic, or at least pragmatic, attitudes towards the city in Germany.
+While many scholars have emphasised cultural despair, there was, in fact, a broad range of responses to urbanisation in Germany—from pragmatic approaches to mitigating its negative effects to those advocating for forward-looking, or at least future-oriented, civic pride.
+Thus, Derbal’s research aims to place these reactions, alongside their more sceptical counterparts, within the cultural and historical legitimisation project of Wilhelmine modernism.

 Biography:

 Mohamed Derbal began his PhD in October 2020.
 He is supervised by Dr Maximilian Sternberg and is a Wolfson Scholar at Peterhouse.
-He is also a Visiting Scholar at Columbia University in the City of New York for the academic year 2021-2022.
-Prior to that, Mohamed gained an MPhil in Architecture and Urban Studies at Cambridge, as well an MA in History from the École normale supérieure and a first degree in philosophy and history of art from the Université Paris 1 Panthéon-Sorbonne.
+He was a Visiting Scholar at Columbia University for the academic year 2021–2022, and a Visiting Fellow at the Leibniz Institute for Contemporary History in Munich in 2022.
+Prior to his PhD, Mohamed earned an MPhil in Architecture and Urban Studies from Cambridge, an MA in History from the École normale supérieure, and a Bachelor's degree in Philosophy and History of Art from the Université Paris 1 Panthéon-Sorbonne.
+He currently teaches History and Theory of Architecture to undergraduate students.